ViSymRe: Vision Multimodal Symbolic Regression: Experiments

 \begin{itemize}

-\item \textbf{NeSymReS~\cite{biggio2021neural}:} A pretrained Transformer-based autoregressive architecture that represents a classic paradigm of pretrained SR models.
-It treats operators (i.e., $'exp', 'sin',\cdots$), constants, and variables as tokens and generates expressions following the preorder traversal of a binary tree.
+\item \textbf{NeSymReS~\cite{biggio2021neural}:} A Transformer-based architecture that represents the classic paradigm of pre-trained SR models.
+It treats the components of equations, including operators, constants, and variables, as tokens, enabling it to learn a mapping from the dataset to the equation skeleton.